HonestInsurance/Resources/research/WhitePaper.md

 Safety Net Insurance Services should not be confused with an entity that deals with appealed claims in a legal sense.
 If a Consumer appeals the decision made from a Claim Adjuster, it remains with the Claim Adjuster – and potentially legal assistance – to resolve the dispute.

 Safety Net service providers are NOT bound by any rules or guidelines in making their decisions about insurance claims.
 They are empowered to do what they perceive to be the 'right' thing to do in a given claim.
-A guiding question that these individuals should ask themselves is: &quot;If a particular case was brought to the attention of every insurance pool Consumer, would the majority of these Consumers deny or acknowledge this claim?&quot; The only boundary that is imposed on them is a cap (e.g. up to 1% of total WC<sub>Exp</sub>) on the total amount they are authorized to use for settling claims that were presented to them.
+A guiding question that these individuals should ask themselves is: "If a particular case was brought to the attention of every insurance pool Consumer, would the majority of these Consumers deny or acknowledge this claim" The only boundary that is imposed on them is a cap (e.g. up to 1% of total WC<sub>Exp</sub>) on the total amount they are authorized to use for settling claims that were presented to them.

 Another responsibility that falls with this entity is to be the legal representative body and 'owner' of this insurance pool.
 As the name suggest this entity is set up as a Trust representing the interests of all involved stakeholders in this ecosystem (Consumers, Liquidity Providers, Suppliers, Claim Adjusters and Pool Operators).
 In addition, this Trust are the rightful owners of the 3 bank accounts required by the pool (Funding Account, Bond Account and Premium Account).